YNH1985/travel_tide_project/README.md

 At the same time we wanted to keep the cohort of users that is interested in a trip but never booked one (Dreamers).

 ## Insights
-We came up with 7 (+others) groups and each group has an assigned perk.
+We came up with 7 (+ group "Others") groups and each group has an assigned perk.